You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 4. Viewing what you eat as a moral issue.

-When you put food in the category of good vs. bad and assign a moral value to it, you’re going to get stuck.
+You will get stuck when you put food in the category of good vs. evil and assign a moral value to it.

-It’s just food and both have a legitimate role to play in nurturing yourself.
+It’s just food and both have a legitimate role in nurturing yourself.

 Eating in Moderation Solution: